 While polyester outdoor rugs handle most stains well, oil-based stains tend to be harder to clean up.
-Hence, it is recommended avoiding dining areas for these rugs.
+Hence, it is recommended to avoid dining areas for these rugs.

-The benefits include fade-resistance and availabilty in many colors, as well as being long-lasting and durable.
+The benefits include fade-resistance and availability in many colors, as well as being long-lasting and durable.

 Nylon is super to maintain, easy to clean, minimal fading, and stain-resistant.
 Its durability makes it perfect for high-traffic areas.